ericbright2002/Forged_in_Obsidian/README.md

 11. <u>resetlegacies {optional: Which character filename?}</u> - Resets all legacies tracks and XP earned to 0 for the given character.

-12. <u>endprogress {fiilename} {optional: Which character filename?}</u> - Makes the progress move and Fulfill Your Vow or Take Decisive Action on an objective (for the given character if Bonds, Discoveries, or Quests).
+12. <u>endprogress {filename} {optional: Which character filename?}</u> - Makes the progress move and Fulfill Your Vow or Take Decisive Action on an objective (for the given character if Bonds, Discoveries, or Quests).

+13. <u>createclock</u> - Create a progress clock with popups.

+14. <u>advanceclock {filename} {optional: # of times}</u> - Advances the given clock the given number of times which defaults to filling one segment.

+15. <u>setclock {filename} {segments to fill}</u> - Takes an already existing clock and sets it to the given value.

+16. <u>endclock {filename}</u> - Marks the given clock as complete.

-13. <u>oracle {question}</u> - Ask a question and then select the oracle to roll from the popup menu.
+17. <u>oracle {question}</u> - Ask a question and then select the oracle to roll from the popup menu.

-14. <u>yesno {odds} {question}</u> - Ask the oracle a yes/no question with the given odds.
+18. <u>yesno {odds} {question}</u> - Ask the oracle a yes/no question with the given odds.

-15. <u>at {question}</u> - Ask a question and get an Action/Theme result as an answer.
+19. <u>at {question}</u> - Ask a question and get an Action/Theme result as an answer.

-16. <u>df {question}</u> - Ask a question and get a Descriptor/Focus result as an answer.
+20. <u>df {question}</u> - Ask a question and get a Descriptor/Focus result as an answer.

-17. <u>ptp</u> - Rolls on the oracle from the Pay the Price move.
+21. <u>ptp</u> - Rolls on the oracle from the Pay the Price move.

-18. <u>character</u> - Rolls a full NPC with all the character oracles.
+22. <u>character</u> - Rolls a full NPC with all the character oracles.

-19. <u>faction</u> - Rolls a full faction with all the faction oracles.
+23. <u>faction</u> - Rolls a full faction with all the faction oracles.

-20. <u>sector</u> - Rolls a full sector including planets and settlements.
+24. <u>sector</u> - Rolls a full sector including planets and settlements.

-21. <u>settlement</u> - Rolls a full settlement using the settlement oracles.
+25. <u>settlement</u> - Rolls a full settlement using the settlement oracles.

-22. <u>starship {region}</u> - Rolls a full starship using the starship oracles in the given region.
+26. <u>starship {region}</u> - Rolls a full starship using the starship oracles in the given region.

-23. <u>creature {environment}</u> - Rolls a full creature using the creature oracles of the given environment.
+27. <u>creature {environment}</u> - Rolls a full creature using the creature oracles of the given environment.

-24. <u>planet {class} {region}</u> - Rolls a full planet of the given class in the given region.
+28. <u>planet {class} {region}</u> - Rolls a full planet of the given class in the given region.

-25. <u>derelict</u> - Rolls what you initially see at a derelict.
+29. <u>derelict</u> - Rolls what you initially see at a derelict.

-26. <u>vault</u> - Rolls what you initially see at a precursor vault.
+30. <u>vault</u> - Rolls what you initially see at a precursor vault.

-27. <u>mech</u> - Adds a generic blue "Mechanics" box if there are some other random game mechanics that you want separated from the fiction.
+31. <u>mech</u> - Adds a generic blue "Mechanics" box if there are some other random game mechanics that you want separated from the fiction.

 ### Details of Individual Commands